The Clinical Child and Pediatric Psychology area offers two separate internship tracks.

 Child Health Rotation

 Interns on Child Health Rotation work in a variety of interdisciplinary clinic settings including Pediatric Pulmonology, Pediatric Inflammatory Bowel Disease, and Pediatric Sleep Medicine.
-As an example of this experience, interns on the Pediatric Pulmonary Rotation (under the supervision David Fedele, Ph.D.) work with patients diagnosed with Cystic Fibrosis.
+As an example of this experience, interns on the Pediatric Pulmonary Rotation (under the supervision of David Fedele, Ph.D.) work with patients diagnosed with Cystic Fibrosis.
 Psychology is part of a large interdisciplinary team that includes pulmonologists, nurses, social workers, and respiratory therapists.
-Interns consult with patients and their families during their routine outpatient visits to the Cystic Fibrosis Center or during inpatient hospitalizations to evaluate psychosocial adjustment, medical regimen adherence and disease management, family functioning, and coping.
+Interns consult with patients and their families during their routine outpatient visits to the Cystic Fibrosis Center or during inpatient hospitalizations to evaluate psychosocial adjustment, medical regimen adherence, and disease management, family functioning and coping.
 Interns will have the opportunity to pick up individual therapy patients from the patients they assess in the Cystic Fibrosis Center pending appropriate insurance.
 Interns can work with Drs.
-Westen and Driscoll in the interdisciplinary type 1 diabetes clinic.
+Westen and Driscoll in the interdisciplinary Type 1 diabetes clinic.
 Finally, interns will work with David Janicke, Ph.D., in his Thursday afternoon Behavioral Pediatric Clinic conducting brief, targeted assessments and interventions of children with acute and chronic health conditions, most notably pediatric GI conditions (encopresis/toileting issues, feeding aversion, belly pain).
 Interns will also work with Dr. Rawlinson conducting inpatient consultation and liaison visits at the UF Health Shands Children’s Hospital

 Pediatric Psychology Intensive Track